lebonez/cluster-docs/docs/getting-started.md

 </details>
 <details>
   <summary>
-    <b>Group file system</b>
+    <b>Project file system</b>
   </summary>

-> Group directories are by request only.
-To request a group directory contact its-cluster-support@siue.edu.
+> Project directories are by request only.
+To request a project directory contact its-cluster-support@siue.edu.
 >
 >
-> Each group member has access to their group's directory, where they can store data, scripts, and related files.
-The group file system should be used for most of your SIUE work, It's also where you can collaborate with your research group.
-Users can be affiliated and have access to multiple group directories.
+> Each project member has access to their project's directory, where they can store data, scripts, and related files.
+The project file system should be used for most of your SIUE work, It's also where you can collaborate with your research project.
+Users can be affiliated and have access to multiple project directories.
 >
-> A group directory can be located by typing:
+> A project directory can be located by typing:
 >
-> ```/group/<group_name>```
+> ```/project/<project_name>```
 >
-> `<group_name>` is the unique name requested by the owner.
+> `<project_name>` is the unique name requested by the owner.

 </details>